cmspeedrunner/Zang/README.md

 3. `zecl.zang` - Zang Expanded Color Library expands the already large inbuilt color library and doesnt require closing tags, it goes from `writeln(col_red+"red"+col_reset` to `writeln(red("red"))`.
 If you are making a program in zang with alot of color change, i would suggest using `zecl.zang`
 4. `demos.zang` - A library full of zang demos with things like fizzbuzz to a number, counting up, name printing programs and more.<br>
 <br>
-These librarys are great to use and for larger apps i would suggest using them<br>
+If you make any Zang library please!
+Add it to the `examples/include/libraries` and edit the `main.zang` to include it, i would love for some community libraries<br>

 ### Nil values
 To use Nil values in Zang its as simple as just using `nil` like this: